 Sight has been important for a while now sending picture texts providing great UI for operating systems and entertainment platforms.
 With new technology they expect images to be a big part of cognitive computing to predict disaster paths with photos from a storm system.
 They also mention how photos of medical scans can be mined for nuances and predict cancerous patterns for an early warning system.

-IBM has being releasing their predictions since 2006.
+IBM has been releasing their predictions since 2006.
 Click here to see past predictions that have become reality.

 #6 Multiple Senses and Touch/Gesture Controlled Technology